Kmehta08/capital-time-api/README.md

 # Capital Time API

-Simple falsk based API deployed on GCP that returns the current local time and UTC offset for a given capital city
+Simple flask based API deployed on GCP that returns the current local time and UTC offset for a given capital city

 # Features